codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * Big, complex conspiracies (with lots of players) are not robust (someone's going to tell--better to have lots of little conspiracies)
   * **If a hidden unit has to work well with combinatorially many sets of co-workers, it is more likely to do something that is individually useful.**
   * *But it will also tend to do something that is marginally useful given what its co-workers achieve.*

+### Lecture 10 Quiz
+  1. When learning a mixture of experts, it is desirable that each expert specializes in a different area of the input space.
+But then at test time, how will we know which expert to use?
+    * CHECKED - We also learn a "manager" model that sees the input and assigns probabilities for picking each expert.
+We then get predictions from all the experts and take their weighted average using the probabilities.
+      * Correct - A Mixture of Experts can be seen as input-dependent model averaging.
+The input is used to decide how much weight should be assigned to each model and then a weighted average is taken.
+    * We also learn a "manager" model that sees the input and assigns probabilities for picking each expert.
+We then choose the expert that has the highest probability and use it to make a prediction.
+    * We see which training case the test case is closest to (in input space) and use the model that was used for that training case.
+    * We uniformly average the predictions of each expert.
+  2. Which data set can not be classified perfectly with a linear classifier but can be classified perfectly with a mixture of two experts where each expert is a linear classifier ?
+  Assume that the manager is also linear, i.e., it can decide which expert to use based on a linear criterion only.
+(In other words, the manager has a linear function f and given any input case x, it must decide to apply expert 1 with probability 1 if f(x)>0 and expert 2 with probability 1 if f(x)≤0.
+  3. Andy has a dataset of points that he wishes to classify.
+This set is shown below.
+  Being knowledgable about bagging, he samples this data set and creates 3 separate ones.
+He then uses a neural net to learn separate classifiers on each data set.
+The learned classifier boundaries are shown below.
+Note that each data set is a subset of the complete dataset.
+  Which of the following statements is true ?
+    * All the learned models make a lot of errors ("high-bias"), so model averaging is unlikely to help in generalization.
+    * All the learned models make a lot of errors ("high-bias"), so model averaging is likely to help in generalization.
+    * The learned models are different ("high-variance") and do well on their training sets, so model averaging is unlikely to help in generalization.
+    * CHECKED - The learned models are different ("high-variance") and do well on their training sets, so model averaging is likely to help in generalization.
+Correct - The classifiers are fairly different, but overfitted to their training sets.
+Averaging them could lead to a more generalizable model.

+  4. In Bayesian learning, we learn a probability distribution over parameters of the model.
+Then at test time, how should this distribution be used to get predictions with the highest possible accuracy?
+    * Sample the distribution once to get a parameter setting and use it to make a prediction.
+    * Pick the parameter setting that has maximum probability and use it to make a prediction.
+    * Sample a lot of parameters using some sampling procedure (such as MCMC) and average the parameters.
+Then use the averaged parameter setting to obtain a prediction.
+    * CHECKED - Sample a lot of parameters using some sampling procedure (such as MCMC) and average the predictions obtained by using each parameter setting separately.
+      * Correct - This method makes sure that we use a lot of models and also choose the models in proportion to how much we can trust them.

+  5. Amy is trying different MCMC samplers to sample from a probability distribution.
+Each option shows a few samples obtained by running a sampler.
+It is known that the distribution is multimodal and peaked.
+Which among the following is the best sampler ?
+  Correct - This sampler can access multiple modes and does not give a lot of samples from low probability regions.
+This is what a good sampler is expected to do.

+  6. Brian wants to learn a classifier to predict if a movie is "good" or "bad" given its review.
+He has a lot of computational power and wants to use a very powerful model.
+However, he only has a small dataset of labelled movie reviews.
+He tried learning a massive neural net and found that it achieves zero training error very easily, but its test performance is much worse.
+He then trained a small neural net and found that it does not get zero training error, but still the test performance is no better than what the big model got.
+Neither a big nor a small model works for him!
+He is completely disappointed with neural nets now.
+He is willing to spend as much computational power as needed during training and testing.
+What suggestion can you give to help him?
+    * CHECKED - Train the big neural net with dropout in the hidden units.
+      * Correct - Adding drop out helps prevent overfitting in large nets.
+    * CHECKED - Train many different models - neural nets, SVMs, decision trees - and average their predictions.
+      * Correct - Model averaging with different kinds of models is useful because each model is likely to be different and make different errors.
+    * Train lots of small neural nets of the same architecture on the whole data and average their predictions.
+    * Look for a better optimization algorithm to help the large neural net.